Monicakodali/SEPROJECT/Sprints/Sprint 2/Sprint2.md

 ## Summary

-In Sprint 2, our team successfully created the login page and the landing page with a search bar using MaterialUI, react-hooks and react-bootstrap packages.
+In Sprint 2, on the frontend, our team successfully created the login page and the landing page with a search bar using MaterialUI, react-hooks and react-bootstrap packages.
 To give a nod to UF our landing page consists of a Gator as the mascot.
+We also put in work on the single restaurant page, and added location info and hours, based on data scraped from UF web resources.
+We also took this time to set up the cypress testing environment and create our very first test.
+Because our pages are not linked together yet and we don't have a lot of functionality hooked up yet, we only have a single basic UI test at the moment.

+Further work will be done to link the login pages, landing page, and restaurant pages together, as well as add more comprehensive end-to-end tests as more functionality is added.

+In the backend, we _

 ## Links
 [Github Repo](https://github.com/Monicakodali/SEPROJECT)